-The College and University Recycling Coalition (CURC) is recruiting individuals with a professional interest in advancing collegiate recycling and sustainable materials management to its board of directors.
+The College and University Recycling Coalition (CURC) recruits individuals with a professional interest in advancing collegiate recycling and sustainable materials management to its board of directors.
 The deadline for interested individuals to submit applications was May 12, 2023.

 - Passionate about campus recycling, waste prevention or composting?